KWMU: Early years

+HD Radio

-STLPR started broadcasting in HD Radio in 2006.
+KWMU started using HD Radio technology to broadcast in 2006.
 In the fall of 2008, the station added a second digital stream, KWMU-2 The Gateway (Now Jazz KWMU-2), on its second digital subcarrier.
-It airs mostly alternative and world music.
-In the spring of 2010, the station added a third digital stream, Classical 90.7 KWMU-3, a 24-hour classical music service.
+It also plays adult album alternative music, world music and other genres.
+In the spring of 2010, the station added a third digital subchannel, Classical 90.7 KWMU-3, a 24-hour classical music service.
 Both stream live on the Internet.

-On September 10, 2009, the station rebranded as St. Louis Public Radio and its website to stlpublicradio.org.
+On September 10, 2009, KWMU rebranded as St. Louis Public Radio (STLPR).
+Its website switched to a new address: stlpublicradio.org.

-In September 2010, STLPR became the radio outlet for live broadcasts of the St. Louis Symphony Orchestra broadcasting its Saturday night concerts from Powell Symphony Hall.
+In September 2010, STLPR became the radio outlet for live broadcasts of the St. Louis Symphony Orchestra.
+It airs Saturday night concerts from Powell Symphony Hall.

-In April 2011, STLPR broke ground on a state-of-the-art studio facility at Grand Center.
+In April 2011, STLPR broke ground on a state-of-the-art studio facility on Olive Street at Grand Center.
 The facility also houses academic space for UMSL.
 On June 18, 2012, STLPR moved from its longtime home on the first floor of Lucas Hall on the UMSL North campus in Bellerive, to the new facility.

 On July 26, 2012, UMSL officially acquired WQUB from Quincy University.
-The station now serves as a semi-satellite of KWMU in the Tri-State Area.
+The station now serves as a semi-satellite of KWMU in the Illinois-Iowa-Missouri Tri-State Area.

-Beginning July 1, 2017, UMSL adopted Rolla station KMST as a satellite of KWMU for south-central Missouri.
+Beginning July 1, 2017, UMSL also began broadcasting on 88.5 KMST in Rolla as a satellite of KWMU for south-central Missouri.

+Independence

+On February 10, 2025, St. Louis Public Radio announced UMSL will be transferring the licenses for KWMU, KMST, and WQUB to Friends of KWMU, Inc.

+St. Louis Public Radio Mission Statement

+St. Louis Public Radio's website states that its mission is "to inform and provide a deeper understanding and appreciation of events, ideas and cultures for a more inspired and engaged public."
+STLPR has more than 500,000 listeners in the St. Louis area.

+The station employs more than 30 journalists and has a total staff of over 70.
+There are also scores of volunteers helping for special events.